 We are unable to accept payment via credit or debit card.

-Your order can be priced in either Malaysian Ringgit or US dollars.
-This is useful to avoid currency exchange charges.
+Your order can be priced in either Malaysian Ringgit, US dollars or Singapore Dollars.
+This is useful in avoiding unnecessary and costly currency exchange charges.

 The silver spot price “is the instantaneous price someone is willing to pay in cash for a unit of silver”.
 Usually the unit refers to one troy ounce (31.1 grams) and it is normally priced in US dollars.

 It is determined in a few major worldwide commodity exchanges around the world during local business hours.
 Major exchanges are in London, New York and Hong Kong.
 As exchanges worldwide open, we update our selling prices in short intervals to follow market prices.
 As bullion margins are very low compared to traditional jewelry outlets we need to keep prices as updated as possible.